-In this regard, the catch-22 for patients is found in §§ 4(f) and 8(a).
-Section 4(f) provides that "a physician shall not be subject to arrest, prosecution, or penalty in any manner or denied any right or privilege including but not limited to civil penalty."
-But §§ 8(a) and 8(a)(1) of the act state that a patient can assert a medical marijuana defense if in the course of a bona fide physician-patient relationship the physician makes certain statements and authorizes the patient to use medical marijuana.
-It would be unusual, if not outright peculiar, for the law to recognize a physician-patient relationship where no potential liability attached to the actions of the treating physician.

-Because one part of the MMMA provides that no civil liability, and thus no potential malpractice liability, attaches to physicians who authorize the use of medical marijuana, while another part of the act states that a physician must have a bona fide physician-patient relationship in order to implement the affirmative medical marijuana defense, the act presents a seemingly irreconcilable internal conflict.
+In this regard, the Catch-22 for patients is found in §§ 4(f) and 8(a).
+Section 4(f) provides that "a physician shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty" MCL 333.26424(f).
+But § 8(a) of the act states that a patient can assert a medical-marijuana defense if in the course of a bona fide physician-patient relationship the physician makes certain statements and authorizes the patient to use marijuana.
+MCL 333.264248(a).
+It would be unusual, if not outright peculiar, for the law to recognize a physician-patient relationship if no potential liability attached to the actions of the treating physician.
+Because one part of the MMMA provides that no civil liability, and thus no potential malpractice liability, attaches to physicians who authorize the medical use of marijuana, while another part of the act states that a physician must have a bona fide physician-patient relationship to assert the affirmative medical-marijuana defense, the act presents a seemingly irreconcilable internal conflict.

 Adding to the confusion in this case is that, according to the record, all of Dr. Eisenbud's patients visited him for a single treatment plan and for no other purpose.
 In each instance then, the patient is not only directing the treatment plan, but setting his or her own boundaries and monitoring his or her own progress.
 It strains credibility to suggest that a treatment plan has already been established before the doctor has examined the patient.
-The confusion is resolved by simply concluding that a one-stop shopping event to obtain a permission slip to use medical marijuana under § 8 does not meet the requirements of subsection 8(a)(1) that such authorization occurs in the course of a bona fide physician-patient relationship.
+The confusion is resolved by simply concluding that a one-stop shopping event to obtain a permission slip to use marijuana under § 8 does not meet the requirement of § 8(a)(1) that the authorization occur in the course of a bona fide physician-patient relationship.
 Stated another way, a § 8 affirmative defense is not available unless the testifying physician is the patient's treating physician for the underlying serious or debilitating condition.
-Dr. Eisenbud was not either defendants' treating physician, and therefore, the § 8 affirmative defense was not available to them.
+Dr. Eisenbud was not either defendant's treating physician, and therefore the § 8 affirmative defense was not available to them.